Graduate Admissions FAQ

 What are the entry dates?

-All other graduate (Master) degree students are expected to start in Fall 1 (Aug.) or Spring 1 (Jan.) though one introductory course in Graduate International Relations may be offered in Fall II (starting in October) If students have visa issues, we can look into individual cases to see which upcoming starting term is available.
+MA in Counseling Psychology, MA in International Relations, and MBA: two starting terms per year: Fall I (August) or Spring I (January).
+One introductory course in MA in International Relations may be offered in Fall II (October).
+If students have visa issues, we can look into individual cases to see which upcoming starting term is available.

 All MBA students are expected to have at least 2 years of relevant work experience.
-To find out more, please visit our application Instructions - Graduate Admissions page.
+To find out more, please refer to the application information on our Graduate Admissions page.

 Does Webster Vienna offer support for special needs or disabilities?